Ainard09/Worldbankdata/README.md

 ## Acknowledgements

-Special thank to [world bank](https://data.worldbank.org/) for their effort to make this dataset available.
+Special thanks to [world bank](https://data.worldbank.org/) for their effort to make this dataset available.
 I won't go without giving appreciation to [Udacity](https://www.udacity.com)